-Li-Cycle provides end-of-life recycling to recover key metals including copper, nickel, cobalt and lithium from lithium-ion batteries and battery manufacturing scrap.
-The origin of these metals used in the initial production of the batteries is from large-scale battery manufacturers, variously located in the U.S.A., Canada, Europe, and Asia.
+Li-Cycle provides end-of-life recycling to enable the recovery of key metals including copper, nickel, cobalt and lithium from lithium-ion batteries and battery manufacturing scrap.
+These metals originate from the initial production of the lithium-ion batteries by large-scale battery manufacturers, variously located in the U.S.A., Canada, Europe, and Asia.
 Metals used in the original manufacture of batteries by others is sourced globally.

-Cobalt is one metal type where it has been documented that child and forced labour has been used in mining the material in locations such as the Democratic Republic of Congo\1.
-While Li-Cycle cannot exclude the potential presence of cobalt from one of these sources within its end-of-life battery feedstock, we aim to reduce this risk through the application of our previously-described internal governance and screening mechanisms, combined with the sourcing of this feedstock from materials produced by top-tier global battery manufacturing companies that have established their own ESG and Human Rights' commitments.
+Cobalt is one metal type where it has been documented that child and forced labour has been used in mining the material in locations such as the Democratic Republic of Congo1.
+While Li-Cycle cannot exclude the potential presence of cobalt from one of these sources within its end-of-life battery feedstock, we aim to reduce this risk through the application of our previously-described internal governance and screening mechanisms, combined with the sourcing of this feedstock from materials produced by top-tier global battery manufacturing companies that have established their own supply chain and Human Rights' commitments.
 Li-Cycle further notes that its recycling of these materials contributes to the reduction of relative demand for primary material sourcing of cobalt in the future, through the provision of a sustainable secondary recycled option.